2025-26 college football bowl game odds, CFP picks, best bets, predictions from proven model

 Top college football predictions for bowl season

-Another prediction: Missouri (-6.5, 48.5) covers versus No. 20 Virginia in the Gator Bowl on Dec.
-27 in well over 50% of simulations.
+Another prediction: Missouri (-4, 44.5) covers versus No. 20 Virginia in the Gator Bowl on Dec.
+27 in almost 60% of simulations.
 UVA is coming off an ACC Title Game loss to Duke, in which the Cavaliers would have made the CFP if they had won.
 Thus, you have to wonder about motivation now that they have to settle for a lesser bowl game, and Virginia has struggled in bowls to begin with, going 1-4 over the last 19 years.
 Mizzou has won back-to-back bowls under Eli Drinkwitz, and the Tigers' only losses this season came versus teams ranked in the top 10 of the AP Poll at the time.
 Missouri is 4-1 ATS at neutral sites since Drinkwitz took over in 2020, and the Tigers are 12-4 ATS as favorites since the start of last season.
 See the rest of the model's picks here.

 How to make college football picks for bowl season